Groups

 2ndJunior players.

-sp1A technical group name without semantics.
-It is used to overcome the limitations of repeated pairing and if the players do not fit into one of the standard groups (e.g. beginner tournaments).
+sp1A technical group name without semantics (not from SBN).
+It is used to overcome the limitations of repeated pairing and if the players do not fit in one of the standard groups (e.g. beginner tournaments).

-sp2A technical group name without semantics.
+sp2A technical group name without semantics (not from SBN).
 C.f. sp1.

 Best viewed with any standard conformant XHTML-browser.